-Shooter ‘neutralized,’ 1 hurt at Texas naval station
+Shooter ‘neutralized,’ 1 sailor hurt at Texas naval station

 CORPUS CHRISTI, Texas (AP) - A security team “neutralized” an active shooter early Thursday at a Texas naval air station, the U.S. Navy said.

-The security team responded at the Naval Air Station-Corpus Christi at about 6:15 a.m.
-One security force member was injured, the Navy said.
-It did not immediately release any additional details.
+The security team responded to the Naval Air Station-Corpus Christi at about 6:15 a.m.
+One sailor assigned to the security force team was injured but was in good condition, the Navy said.

-All gates remained closed and the facility remained on lockdown Thursday morning.
+The injured Navy sailor was shot but was wearing body armor, said a U.S. official who spoke on condition of anonymity to provide information not yet made public.

+The facility was on lockdown for about five hours Thursday morning, but that was lifted shortly before noon.
+One gate remained closed.

 The station had a similar lockdown last December.
 In another incident at the base last year, a man pleaded guilty to destruction of U.S. government property and possession of a stolen firearm for ramming his truck into a barricade at the Corpus Christi station.